Curtis Samuel is back at WFT practice, opening possibility he could play vs. Falcons

 After Samuel’s first practice back Wednesday, Rivera praised his speed downfield.
 The wideout, who ran a 4.31-second 40-yard dash, could help stretch defenses vertically, but his best asset is his versatility.
 He can play outside, in the slot and at running back, a role he played often at Ohio State.

-Since Washington signed Samuel in March, Turner has said he’d like to use him everywhere, though because of a lack of preseason reps, it’s unclear whether Turner likes him more inside or outside.
+Since Washington signed Samuel in March, Turner has said he would like to use him everywhere, though because of a lack of preseason reps, it’s unclear whether Turner likes him more inside or outside.
 Turner doesn’t expect where Samuel lines up to be limited by his knowledge of the playbook because he played in this offensive scheme in Carolina.

-“It's always just been, when he's physically ready to go?”
+“It’s always just been when is he physically ready to go?”
 Turner said.
-“Mentally, he's the guy that really stays in it.
+“Mentally, he’s the guy that really stays in it.
 He’s a really intelligent player.
 He can get back in pretty quickly.”

-If he’s effective, Samuel could help solve one of the offense’s main problems so far this season.
-Despite the presence of two other home-run threats, McLaurin and Gibson, Washington has been unable to generate many chunk plays.
-Sportradar defines big plays as rushes for 10-plus yards and receptions for 20-plus, and Washington’s 3.7 big plays per game is tied for the second-lowest rate in the NFL.
+If he’s effective, Samuel could help solve one of the offense’s main problems this season.
+Despite the presence of two other home run threats, McLaurin and Gibson, Washington has been unable to generate many chunk plays.
+The website Sportradar defines big plays as rushes of 10-plus yards and receptions of 20-plus, and Washington’s 3.7 big plays per game are tied for the second-lowest rate in the NFL.
 Samuel averaged 1.2 per game himself last season when his average depth of target was just 7.3 yards.

 “He’s electrifying,” running back J.D.
 McKissic said, adding, “He’s a guy who can turn a three-yard catch into a 70-yard run. … We can’t wait to have him back.”

-So far during Samuel’s Washington tenure, the excitement surrounding his arrival has been overtaken by news of his injury issues.
-But given that he’s taken strides the past two days at practice, it’s possible Washington’s personnel plan at the skill positions — anchored by the dynamic duo of college roommates McLaurin and Samuel — might finally be falling into place.
+In Washington, the excitement surrounding Samuel’s arrival has been overtaken by news of his injury issues.
+But given that he has taken strides the past two days at practice, it’s possible Washington’s personnel plan at the skill positions — anchored by the dynamic duo of college roommates McLaurin and Samuel — might finally be falling into place.

 “My mind-set and my goal is, ‘When I’m out there, I’m going to stay out there,’” Samuel said Sept.
 6, the last time he spoke to the media.
 “I don’t want to come back and have [the injury] lingering through the season.”